KohHanMing/cs6jpgcompressor/README.md

 # cs6jpgcompressor
-This program compresses jpg images and optimises them for web.
+This program compresses jpg images using Photoshop CS6 API and optimises them for web.